robbert-vdh/nih-plug/README.md

 [![Tests](https://github.com/robbert-vdh/nih-plug/actions/workflows/test.yml/badge.svg?branch=master)](https://github.com/robbert-vdh/nih-plug/actions/workflows/test.yml?query=branch%3Amaster)

-This is a work in progress JUCE-lite-lite written in Rust to do some experiments with, as well as a small collection of plugins.
+This is a work in progress API-agnostic audio plugin framework written in Rust to do some experiments with, as well as a small collection of plugins.
 The idea is to have a statefull but simple plugin API that gets rid of as much unnecessary ceremony wherever possible, while also keeping the amount of magic to minimum.
-Since this is not quite meant for general use just yet, the plugin API is limited to the functionality I needed and I'll expose more functionality as I need it.
-See the documentation comment in the `Plugin` trait for an incomplete list of missing functionality.
+Since this is not quite meant for general use just yet, the plugin API surface is currently limited to the functionality that I either needed myself or that was requested by others.
+See the [current features](#current-features) section for more information on the project's current status.

 Come join us on the [Rust Audio Discord](https://discord.gg/ykxU3rt4Cb).